-- Complaints against school staff (except the Head Teacher) should be made in the first instance to Mrs Milford (the Head Teacher). - Complaints that involve or are about the Head Teacher should be addressed to Reverend Ireland (the Chair of the Governing Body) c/o the school.
-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Lewis (the Clerk to the Governing Body) c/o the school.
+- Complaints against school staff (except the Head Teacher) should be made in the first instance to Mrs Milford (the Head Teacher). - Complaints that involve or are about the Head Teacher should be addressed to Mrs Ulyatt (the Chair of the Governing Body).Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Lewis (the Clerk to the Governing Body).